nasa-nccs-hpda/ilab-containers/README.md

 $ /usr/bin/sudo /usr/local/bin/singularity build ilab-core-2.0.0.simg ilab-core-2.0.0.def
 ```

-Containers are built hiearchically.
-For example, the based Python scientific system container is the parent of the IL core container.
+Containers are built hierarchically.
+For example, the base Python scientific system container is the parent of the IL core container.
 This approach allows for managing specific software dependencies and versions per container while giving the target image flexibility for extended application-specific features.

 # Container Inventory (alphabetical order)